oroinc/documentation/user_guide/data_management_view.rst

 |

-Click the section name and this section will be displayed on the top of the page:
+ Click the section name in order to move it to the top of the page:

       |